Last updated by Sascha Brockel on 13 December 2022

 wonderful, thank you for your quick help!
 It works

-Just to understand: I only got it to run with the Docker Run script.
+Just to understand, I only got it to run with the Docker Run script.
 I still could not create a stack.
-I also get the hint regarding arm/v6 during the Portainer installation.
-I think it's because of that?
-I installed an older Portainer version as a test.
+I get the hint about arm/v6 also with the portainer installation.
+I think it is because of this?
+I have installed an older Portainer version as a test.
 I still get the arm/v6 message, but at least the error message during stack deploy contains more information (problem with version "3")?
 What is the advantage of creating a stack?
-It works the same way with the run script?
+It works the same way via the run script?

 Thanks for your quick help :)!